AlanLaboratory/UnrealMLAgents/Docs/intro/installation.rst

       git clone https://github.com/YourGitHub/UnrealMLAgents.git

+2. Download the pre-built third-party binary libraries from `here <https://github.com/AlanLaboratory/UnrealMLAgents/releases/tag/0.1.0>`.
+3. Extract the downloaded libraries to the `Source/ThirdParty` directory.
-2. Navigate to the `MLearning` directory within the repository.
+4. Navigate to the `MLearning` directory within the repository.
-3. Install the Python packages in editable mode using the `-e` flag:
+5. Install the Python packages in editable mode using the `-e` flag:

    .. code-block:: bash